 Here, simple and narrow balusters are beautifully complimented by oak treads and a stunning continuous handrail.

-These bespoke steel staircases (above and below) were designed to provide access from the open-plan living spaces down to the sleeping areas in the basement, while creating an industrial finish.
+This bespoke steel staircase was designed to provide access from the open-plan living spaces down to the sleeping areas in the basement, while creating an industrial finish.

 The open riser and mesh sheet balustrade design allows plenty of light in to make the downstairs spaces feel brighter.